How to Check SSL Certificates and Stay Secure

 • You will get a list of certificates listed on the right pane.
 Right-click on the certificate you want to remove and select delete.

-In Linux systems, you can try following these steps or use any tool such as the cPanel to manage your server certificates.
+In Linux Ubuntu systems, you can try these steps or use any tool such as the cPanel to manage your server certificates.

-• Open terminal and run the below common
+• Open terminal and run the below command

 sudo dpkg-reconfigure ca-certificates